trang-nguyenn/Algorithms/UnionFind/readme.md

 + union 2 nodes: need to travel all the way to their roots to make the connection
 + print out all the elements in the trees

+We need to travel up and down in the "union tree" to find and get what we want.

 ```python
 parent = [i for i in range(N)]